skeetcha/goplural/README.md

 - **📤 Export/Import** - Share system configurations with other plural folks
 - **🖼️ Avatar Support** - Display member avatars in chat

+## ⚠️ Known Issues

+- **PluralKit Import**: Currently causes UI freezing during large imports.
+We're working on an async solution.
+For now, use smaller batches or be patient during imports.
+- **Fix in progress**: Async/threading improvements coming in the next 24 hours!

 ## 🚀 Quick Start

 ### Prerequisites